Inshadowin/use-user-settings/README.md

 ) => [T, (value: T) => void];
 ```

+Params:

-`defaultValue` - just like `useState` - you can provide with value or with getter function
+-`defaultValue` - just like `useState` - you can provide with value or with getter function

-`key` - local storage key that will identify the setting
+-`key` - local storage key that will identify the setting

-`prefix` - default = `uus_p_`. if you need to specify prefix for your setting keys.
+-`prefix` - default = `uus_p_`. if you need to specify prefix for your setting keys.
 Might be useful if you want to wrap this hook in your own like this:

 ```tsx
 import { useUserSettings } from 'use-user-settings';